wesen/go-go-labs/cmd/apps/agent-task-sqlite/README.md

 ## Advanced Features

+### Dependency Management

+Tasks can depend on other tasks, creating a dependency graph:
+- Tasks with incomplete dependencies cannot be assigned until prerequisites are completed
+- Dependencies are validated during assignment with clear error messages
+- Supports both numeric IDs and project_slug/task_slug format for dependencies
+- Debug logging shows dependency checking process

+### Task Assignment Validation

+Tasks can be assigned to agents with comprehensive validation:
+- Only agents from the same project can be assigned to tasks
+- Agents can only work on one task at a time
+- Tasks with incomplete dependencies cannot be assigned
+- Assignment automatically updates task status to in_progress
+- Use `--force` flag to reassign tasks with proper cleanup

+### Project-Agent Binding

+All agents are tied to specific projects:
+- Agents must be created with a --project parameter
+- Agents cannot be assigned to tasks from different projects
+- Project validation is enforced even with --force reassignment
+- Clear error messages for project mismatches

 ### Database Locking

 The tool handles database locking automatically with:
 - 30-second busy timeout
 - Automatic retry logic
 - Single connection pool for SQLite compatibility

-### Task Dependencies

-Tasks can depend on other tasks, creating a dependency graph:
-- Tasks with dependencies cannot be started until prerequisites are complete
-- Use `--show-deps` flag to visualize dependencies
-- Supports complex dependency chains
-- Dependencies can be specified by ID or project_slug/task_slug format

-### Task Assignment

-Tasks can be assigned to agents, automatically setting them to in_progress:
-- Only pending tasks can be assigned
-- Agents can only work on one task at a time
-- Assignment automatically updates agent's current work tracking
-- Use `assign-task` command to assign tasks to agents
+- Transaction safety with rollback protection

 ### Slug-based Identification

 All entities support human-friendly slugs:
 - **Projects**: Use project slug instead of numeric ID
 - **Agents**: Use agent slug for easy identification
 - **Tasks**: Use project_slug/task_slug format for clear references
 - Slugs are auto-generated from names but can be customized

-### Flexible Location Storage

-Code locations are stored as flexible text references:
-- File paths: `src/auth/login.go`
-- Function names: `AuthenticateUser`
-- Line ranges: `main.go:10-20`
-- Any reference format that makes sense for your workflow
+### Debug Logging

+Comprehensive debug logging available:
+- Use --log-level=debug for detailed operation logs
+- Shows dependency validation process
+- Traces assignment operations step-by-step
+- Logs project validation and agent availability checks
+- Helpful for troubleshooting assignment failures

 ## Help and Documentation